Blog>Trade>Van jobs: I have a van and need work

 Handyperson jobs

 Handymen are jacks-of-all-trades, also known as fixers or handy workers.
-If you fancy yourself a bit of a pro when it comes to DIY, starting a handyman business could be right up your street.
+Fancy yourself a bit of a pro when it comes to DIY?
+If so, starting a handyman business might be ideal for you.

-As a handyman, you’ll travel from job to job in your van with a selection of tools, to help homeowners with everything from quick repairs to regular maintenance.
+As a handyman, you’ll travel from job to job in your van with a selection of tools.
+You’ll help homeowners with everything from quick repairs to regular maintenance.
 Here are some things you’ll typically get asked to help with:

 Just remember to only accept work that you have the knowledge and experience to complete to a high standard.